galenseilis/old_blog/_posts/2023-08-07-wilcoxons-heuristic.md

 mermaid: true
 ---

-This post was prompted by a quote which I have put below the following video I got it from.
+This post was prompted by a statement given in the following video.

 {% include embed/youtube.html id='qee6b7vl2O0' %}

+Here is the specific statement that this post is a response to:

 > **Quotation** (Dustin Fife)
 >